mghotbi/Toward-a-theory-of-redox-resilience-in-living-Earth-systems/README.md

 ## The six properties

-Each panel in Figure 5 provides empirical evidence for one of six properties of redox resilience:
+Each panel in Figure 5 provides empirical evidence for one of five properties of redox resilience:

 | | Property | Panels |